 The result of this process is included in the DJF.

-This process is established before the PDR to basically produce a software validation plan (”process implementation”).
+This process is established to produce a software validation plan (”process implementation”) that is reviewed before any validation activity starts.
 The plan includes the validation activity with respect to the technical specification (which is held before the CDR) and the validation activity with respect to the requirements baseline (which is held before the QR and possibly repeated at AR).

+This process includes a software validation specification review (SVSR) before the TRR to ensure that the software validation specification is complete and gives confidence that the requirements are properly validated.
+The SVSR is particularly important for large projects to avoid any delay in the start of the software validation campaign.

-This process can include a test readiness review (TRR) to verify that all test facilities and test cases and procedures are available before each significant test campaign, and under configuration control.
+This process includes a test readiness review (TRR) before the validation against the RB to verify that all test facilities and test cases and procedures are available and under configuration control before the software validation process starts (ECSS-Q-ST-80 requirement 6.1.5a) and possibly before each significant test campaign as defined in the software development plan.

 The results relevant to the validation against the TS are checked at the CDR, and those against the RB are verified at the QR, using the DJF as input.